paulhuisman/flickrfield/README.md

 1.Download or clone the ACF Flickr set repo to your plugin or theme:
 * https://github.com/phuisman88/flickrfield/zipball/master or
-* git clone git://github.com/phuisman88/flickrfield.git acf-flickr-field
+* git clone git://github.com/phuisman88/flickrfield.git . in the <your_theme>/fields directory

 2.Register the field